pramnora/qb64/README.md

 ###1.00 PREFACE: Explanation of what this page is all about

-Here you will find simple QB64 example codes/programs; all of which you can practice studying/learning from.
+Here you will find...
+* QB64 example codes/programs; all of which you can freely download, and, practice studying/learning from.

+Too, I've included...
+* Some explanations: Old BASIC/Modern BASIC
+* Further Links

 -----